awootton/knotfree-help-content/tokens.md

 Follow Alan Tracey Wootton on [X aka Twitter](https://x.com/alan_t_wootton) for more info on the quest to make the internet better.

-Use the 'NAMES' tab to reserve semi-free internet names.
+Use the 'NAMES' tab to reserve semi-free (knot free) internet names.